 More recently, we launched Vita Coco Pressed, a drink that packs more coconutty flavor into every sip.
-Today, Pressed alone makes up 8% of the coconut water category and as a standalone brand would be the fastest growing coconut water brand in the category relative to competing brands, according to IRI Custom Research.
+Today, Pressed alone makes up over 8% of the coconut water category, which would make it the third largest standalone brand, and the second fastest growing coconut water brand in the category relative to competing brands, according to IRI Custom Research.
+Only 9% of households purchasing Vita Coco products reported purchasing both Vita Coco Pure and Vita Coco Pressed, according to Numerator, demonstrating that growth from Pressed has been incremental to our business.
 We also recently successfully launched a shelf stable coconut milk under the Vita Coco brand to enter the large and growing plant-based dairy alternatives segment, while also increasing Vita Coco's ability to participate in additional use occasions such as coffee and cereal.